ksclarke/jiiify-presentation/README.md

 To build the Javadocs, from the command line, run: `mvn javadoc:javadoc`

+### Spec/Cookbook Compliance

+Jiiify Presentation (JP) uses the IIIF Presentation [cookbooks](https://iiif.io/api/cookbook/index.html) as an indicator of v3 support.
+Consult the JP [documentation](docs/cookbook-status.md) to see which cookbooks are fully supported, partially supported, or not yet supported.
+Not all cookbooks have been completely fleshed out yet so this list will be frequently updated until they are all completed.

 ### Contact

 If you encounter a problem, please feel free to open a ticket in the project's [issues queue](https://github.com/ksclarke/jiiify-presentation/issues "GitHub Issues Queue").
 If you have a question, feel free to use the project's [discussion board](https://github.com/ksclarke/jiiify-presentation/discussions).
 Please specify which branch or version of jiiify-presentation you're using.